hbctraining/variant_analysis/lessons/07_variant_calling.md

 </p>

 The Broad Institute provides a VCF file that uses the variants from [gnomAD](https://gnomad.broadinstitute.org/) that can be used as a germline reference [here](https://storage.googleapis.com/gatk-best-practices/somatic-hg38/af-only-gnomad.hg38.vcf.gz).
 Similarly to a panel of normals, this is not required for MuTect2 to call variants, however, it is also [recommended](https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2).

+> Note: Similarly to the index file needed for the panel of normals VCF file, we will also need a index file for the germline resource VCF file.
+If you are using the Broad Institute's gnomAD VCF file, then you can download the index from [here](https://storage.googleapis.com/gatk-best-practices/somatic-hg38/af-only-gnomad.hg38.vcf.gz.tbi) or create it yourself using GATK, tabix or bcftools, discussed above.

 ### GATK Toolkit
 [GATK (Genome Analysis Toolkit)](https://gatk.broadinstitute.org/hc/en-us/articles/360036194592-Getting-started-with-GATK4) is a popular open-source software package developed by the Broad Institute for analysis of high throughput sequencing (HTS) data.